Mr-YaRou/python-cli/README.md

 This project serves as a starting point to developing command line modules for python.

 ## Installing
-Run the code 'pip install -e .' at the root directory of the py-test source code
+Run the code `pip install -e .` at the root directory of the py-test source code